 In 1997 construction was completed on a 56,000 square foot, $5.2 million addition/renovation at USA Doctors Hospital.
 On September 3, 1997, USA President Dr. Frederick P. Whiddon and Mr. Mayer Mitchell, chairman pro tempore of the USA Board of Trustees, unveiled the new sign officially changing the name of USA Doctors Hospital to USA Children's and Women's Hospital.
 All of USA's Labor and Delivery services, along with the Nurseries, moved from USA Medical Center to USA Children's & Women's Hospital on September 27, 1997.

-The University of South Alabama Medical Center continues to maintain the medical excellence of its past, provide Mobilians and the entire Gulf Coast with specialty services of the present, and strive to attain the knowledge and technology of the future.
+In 2018, the University of South Alabama's Board of Trustees unanimously approved renaming the hospital to USA Health University Hospital.
+It continues to maintain the medical excellence of its past, provide Mobilians and the entire Gulf Coast with specialty services of the present, and strive to attain the knowledge and technology of the future.